johaneskils/production_statistics/README.md

 production_results.csv
 ```

-## Notes
+## Repository Note

-The repository also contains all result files that are generated
+All generated CSV result files and chart images are included directly in the repository for simplicity and transparency.

+In a larger production system these files would normally be separated into dedicated output directories or generated dynamically.